AppLovin: History

+On September 22, 2025, Applovin was added to the S&P 500 index.

+Acquisitions and divestments

+AppLovin also has also invested in software development companies, and various mobile game publishers.
+In October 2014, it purchased the German mobile ad-network Moboqo.

+On September 26, 2016, it was reported that AppLovin had agreed to be acquired by the Chinese private equity firm, Orient Hontai Capital, for $1.42 billion; the acquisition deal was subsequently abandoned for debt investment after opposition to the plans from CFIUS.

+In September 2018, AppLovin acquired the in-app bidding SSP MAX.

-In 2019, the company acquired SafeDK, a software development kit management platform for ad quality, performance and stability in mobile apps.
-AppLovin also announced it had invested in several mobile game studios including PeopleFun, Firecraft Studios and Belka Games.
+In 2019, the company acquired SafeDK, a software development kit management platform for ad quality, performance, and stability in mobile apps.
+That year, it also invested in several mobile game studios including PeopleFun, Firecraft Studios and Belka Games.

-In 2020, Pocket Gamer ranked AppLovin on its list of Top 50 Mobile Game Makers.
-In February 2020, AppLovin invested in the mobile game studios Geewa, and Redemption Games, and it acquired Machine Zone (MZ).
+In February 2020, AppLovin invested in the mobile game studios Geewa, and Redemption Games, and acquired Machine Zone (MZ).

 In February 2021, AppLovin announced the acquisition of mobile app measurement company Adjust.

-In March 2021, AppLovin company filed for an IPO in order to raise $100 million.

-On April 15, 2021, AppLovin became a public company, trading on the Nasdaq under the ticker APP.
-AppLovin began trading at US$70 per share, with a total valuation of approximately US$24 billion.

 On October 6, 2021, AppLovin announced the acquisition of mobile monetization company MoPub from Twitter for $1.1 billion.
 The sale was finalized on January 3, 2022.

 On August 9, 2022, AppLovin made an offer to buy Unity Technologies in exchange for $17.54 billion of stock.
-The proposal for merger would result in Unity CEO John Riccitiello becoming the CEO of the combined entity.
+The merger proposal would result in Unity CEO John Riccitiello becoming the CEO of the combined entity.
 AppLovin's bid would require Unity to terminate its recent deal to merge with ironSource.
 Later that month, Unity's board rejected the offer and committed to complete its acquisition of ironSource.

-In February 2025, Applovin said that it would divest its mobile games development business to a private company for $900 million and focus on its advertising business.
-In April 2025, the company made a bid to acquire the United States subsidiary of TikTok after the United States government required TikTok to divest from Chinese company ByteDance or be banned.
-Tripledot Studios acquired AppLovin's Lion Studios in May 2025.
+In April 2025, the company bid to acquire the United States subsidiary of TikTok after the US government required TikTok to divest from Chinese company ByteDance or be banned.